goschtl/zope/zope.pytest/trunk/doc/samples.rst

     >>> unregister_fixture(mypkg_dir)

-Excellent! py.test found our little piece and ran it.
+Excellent! py.test found our tests and executed them.

 Apparently we didn't really need `zope.pytest` in this example, as there was no Zope specific code to test.